paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┘
 ```

-In order to order using more than 1 column (so first order by column1 then within column2, etc.)
+For the sake of ordering with more than 1 column (so first order by column1 then finetune with column2 ordering, etc.)
 we will introduce `ranking` as follows:
 ```j
    ranking=: i.!.0~ { /:@/: